vbhalla/vbhalla.github.io/_posts/2019-06-10-Computer-Vision-CNNs.md

-So now I can write an algorithm, if it detects faces, then I can flag it.
-Else I can
+Now I can write an algorithm, if it detects faces, then I can flag it, else I'll try to figure out what breed of dog it is.
+Something like the below is what I'll likely end up using.

 ```python